 Why are you selling?

 Before you list your house or contact us for a cash offer, it helps to know why you’re selling your home.
-Identifying your why helps with the sales process, including setting expectations for a sales price.
+Identifying the why helps with the sales process, including setting expectations for a sales price.
 It can also help you emotionally process the transaction so that you’re able to let go of your property.

 Sellers offloading an inherited property, downsizing, going through retirement, or selling because of a divorce, should consider whether their emotional attachment could make the sales process more difficult.
 We’ve noticed that buyers who are overly passionate about the sale are more likely to: